 People at risk

-Anyone can be infected with a CSG virus.
+Anyone can be infected by CSV.